miguelcoria94/readme-for-listenup/README.md

   Goodreads has bookshelves, Listenup has playlists.
 There are 4 premade playlists (My First Playlist, Currently Listening, Want to Listen, Listened).
 Each playlist has a title, datecreated, and a link to all of the podcast associated with it.
 Users are only able to update there playlist from the podcast page right now.

  ![user auth gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/ezgif.com-gif-maker%20(4).gif)

+ When a user logs in they are immediately taking to the playlists page.
+There is an event listener set up on the sidebar container listening for user input.
+When a user clicks the name of a playlist the page is not refreshed there are several function working together to render the playlist.
+One of the functions makes one of the playlist active and loops to make all of the other playlist inactive.
+Another funciton is then used to populate the main container with playlist data.
+Because some of the podcasts have large descriptions there is a function to shorten the description and let the user know to click the podcast to read the full description.
+[CHECK IT OUT](https://github.com/jamestlee513/listen-up/blob/main/public/javascripts/playlist.js)